Agreed Code of Practice for Entry at Year 7 for September 2020

 7. Examination Results

 These will be made available to all the other schools in the Consortium to which your daughter has applied.
-The other schools to which your daughter has applied will then consider whether or not to offer a place on the basis of the examination, interview and school reference.
+The other schools to which your daughter has applied will then consider whether or not to offer a place on the basis of the examination, school reference and interview, if included in the process.
+Please note that some schools do not call all candidates for interview, and you should check with the individual school about their interview process.

 If you have any problems or queries at any stage in the procedure, the Registrars of the schools in the London 11+ Consortium will be pleased to help you.